Monte Carlo numerical integrators#

 virtual double eval(Integrand&, const std::vector<double>&) const

-Compute the function value at the given phase space point.
+Compute function value at one point.

 Parameters: